encarsia/gpt/README.md

 - import your stuff from SD card
 - rename files in a more logical order than according to the GoPro naming convention
-- overview about your footage
+- overview of your footage
 - create timelapse videos from your stuff via FFmpeg
 - localization: English, German